richiehug/treemate/README.md

 # Treemate

 Treemate offers a captivating journey of connecting users with a tree from Piemonte based on their personality.
-An interactive quiz will take the user through randomly selected questions from a question pool and reveal their tree match based on their individual choices.
+An interactive quiz takes the user through randomly selected questions from a question pool and reveals their tree match based on their individual choices.
 The interaction happens with two action buttons and one scanner: the buttons have lights to tell the user what buttons are active besides the instructions on the screen.
-Users can select to redo the quiz as often as they want and keep discovering other trees from Piemonte.
+Users can redo the quiz as often as they want and keep discovering other trees from Piemonte.

 Treemate was one of the projects exhibited at [Circolo's del Design](https://www.circolodeldesign.it/)'s Earthrise23.